How to Create, Build, and Use Catalogs for Easy Bid Creation

-A Catalog is a central location to store Pre-Built Items that can be used to quickly generate a new project with items and costs associated with them.
+A Catalog is a central location to store pre-built Items that can be used to quickly generate a new project with items and costs associated with them.
 Multiple catalogs can be created for managing different types of construction work or different locations of work.

 Enabling Catalogs